awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Procedural.Downloading.md

 # Downloading a database log file<a name="USER_LogAccess.Procedural.Downloading"></a>

-You can use the AWS Management Console, AWS CLI or API to download a database log file\.
+You can use the AWS Management Console, AWS CLI, or API to download a database log file\.

 ## Console<a name="USER_LogAccess.Procedural.Downloading.CON"></a>